-It is clear today that the year 2021 will go down in the annals of IT security as the year when organizations really became aware of their inevitable dependence on open-source, and more importantly, of the risks posed by unsupervised supply chains.
+It is clear today that the year 2021 will go down in the annals of IT security as the year when organizations became aware of their inevitable dependence on open-source and, more importantly, of the risks posed by unsupervised supply chains.

 High-profile security incidents like the SolarWinds, Kaseya, and Codecov data breaches have shaken enterprises’ confidence in the security practices of third-party service providers.